jcmf/glulx-strings/README.md

 Maybe in some later version I can scan bytecode for string start addresses and use that to help disambiguate?
 I wonder if that would even produce noticeably better results.
 Maybe.
+It does seem like at least some of these strings are just shoehorned together with no separator.
+Lengths must be elsewhere.

     exports.extract_t3_strings = (bytes, cb) ->
       if not exports.is_t3 bytes then return